AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 - Molecular Weight: 110.11 g/mol

-5-Methyl furfural is a furan derivative characterized by an aldehyde functional group.
-Its structure contributes to its distinctive odor profile, which is often described as sweet and caramel-like.
-The presence of the furan ring is crucial for its reactivity and sensory properties, making it a valuable compound in flavor and fragrance applications.
+5-Methyl furfural is characterized by its furan ring with an aldehyde group, contributing to its distinctive odor profile.
+The presence of the methyl group at the 5-position enhances its olfactory properties, making it a valuable compound in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA